-The goal of the CWU Science Honors Research Program is to prepare scholar/researchers to contribute to their profession through graduate study or professional employment.
+The goal of the CWU Science Honors Research Program was to prepare scholar/researchers to contribute to their profession through graduate study or professional employment.

-This goal is addressed through an experience-based inquiry-driven learning process which includes:
+This goal was addressed through an experience-based inquiry-driven learning process which includes:

 - Mentored relationship with a faculty member,

 - Development of a highly competitive research proposal,

 - Learning the basis of research methods and issues through two honors seminars,

 - Engaging in two years of mentored research,